luizbizzio/local-https/README.md

 Group membership is preserved across renewals, once added, the service will continue to have access after every certificate rotation without any manual intervention.

+Some hardened systemd services may also restrict filesystem access and require an explicit `ReadOnlyPaths=` rule for certificate files.

 -----

 ## 📦 Files created